Alamantus/FeatherWiki/README.md

 If your browser is older than any of these, you _might_ still be able to run Feather Wiki, but you'll have to check yourself if it supports features from ECMAScript 2018. 💻

-## Possible Ideas
+## Possible ideas for future updates

-- Add sorting to sidebar (?
-Alphabetical may be sufficient)
 - Allow adding/editing image alt text(?)